-Macros can be added dynamically to the macro environment by using the ParenScript Macrolet form (note that while Defjsmacro is a Lisp form, Macrolet and Symbol-Macrolet are ParenScript forms).
-ParenScript also supports symbol macros, which can be introduced using the ParenScript form Symbol-Macrolet.
-A new macro environment is created and added to the current macro environment list while compiling the body of the Symbol-Macrolet form.
+ParenScript: 'DEFMACRO/JS' and 'DEFMACRO+JS'.
+'DEFMACRO/JS' defines a Lisp macro and then imports it into the ParenScript macro environment, while 'DEFMACRO+JS' defines two macros with the same name and expansion, one in ParenScript and one in Lisp.
+'DEFMACRO+JS' is used when the full 'macroexpand' of the Lisp macro yields code that cannot be used by ParenScript.
+ParenScript also supports symbol macros, which can be introduced using the ParenScript form SYMBOL-MACROLET.
+A new macro environment is created and added to the current macro environment list while compiling the body of the SYMBOL-MACROLET form.
 For example, the ParenScript WITH-SLOTS is implemented using symbol macros.